Blog Post

 “I love this book because it changed the way I view failure and imperfection.
 It provides insights into breaking social and gender norms around women — be it in the workplace, at home, or anywhere in between — while also pushing you to lean into failure and rejection.
 Overall, it is a very powerful message about claiming your voice, taking risks, making bravery a habit, and ultimately living a joyful life.”

-- Roshni Patel, Senior Social Media Manager
+- Roshni Patel, Senior Social Media Marketing Manager